Open Access Articles

 Please use Rightslink or download and complete the request form: request form (pdf) or request form (Word).

 For enquiries please contact firstname.lastname@example.org

-Using material from other journals published by GSL on behalf of other societies
+Using material from journals published by GSL on behalf of other societies

 Permission requests for Scottish Journal of Geology (SJG), Proceedings of the Yorkshire Geological Society (PYGS) and Journal of Micropalaeontology (JM) should be addressed to the editor of the journal.
 Please do not use the GSL request form.